JuliaLang/www_old.julialang.org/soc/ideas-page.md

 One of the major uses for differential equations solvers is for partial differential equations (PDEs).
 PDEs are solved by discretizing to create ODEs which are then solved using ODE solvers.
 However, in many cases a good understanding of the PDEs are required to perform this discretization and minimize the error.
 The purpose of this project is to produce a library with common PDE discretizations to make it easier for users to solve common PDEs.

 **Expected Results**: A production-quality PDE solver package for some common PDEs.

-## Improved plotting for differential equations

-Plotting is a fundamental tool for analyzing the numerical solutions to differential equations.
-The plotting functionality in JuliaDiffEq is provided by plot recipes to [Plots.jl](https://github.com/tbreloff/Plots.jl) which create plots directly from the differential equation solution types.
-However, this functionality is currently limited.
-Some goals for this project would be:

-- The ability to pass the triangular mesh into Plots.jl.
-This is essential for plotting the solutions to finite element PDE discretizations on non-convex domains.
-- Methods for visualizing ODEs which change size.
-- Visualizations for results of parameter sensitivity analysis and parameter estimation.

-**Expected Results**: Publication-quality plot recipes.

 # Theme: Numerical Linear Algebra